Book Online 24/7

 They might, but healing is unpredictable for permanent makeup.
 It depends how your skin heals.
 You should expect to get a 6-week touchup.
 We can see how your skin healed then make the adjustments.

-No. We recommend you don't wear contact when getting eyeliner.
+No. We recommend you don't wear contacts when getting eyeliner.

 Eyeliner may swell a little.
 Usually you don't need a driver, but if would be nice to have a driver just in case (or you can always taxi/Uber).